Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

 - must pull login info, so can setup from a certain account

 ## Future additions
+- clean up files with functions and such
+- randomizing, yes/no selections

 ## Learned
   - auth is the more intuitive way to store vs my-user-data
+  - USE PLAYWRIGHT INSPECTOR TO FIND ELEMENTS

 ## Storing login
   - if internal, do it yourself, if external, will automate